alertbox/todomvc-cucumber-protractor/README.md

 - Run `yarn run clean:install` from the project root.
 - Run `yarn run test:fast` from the project root.

-Occationally, you will want to merge changes in the upstream repo, the official starter kit repo.
+Occasionally, you will want to merge changes in the upstream repo, the official starter kit repo.
 ```bash
 cd cucumber-hello-world
 git checkout master